mozilla-b2g/gaia/apps/sms/README.md

 ### Using the right fonts

-You can download the [Fira Sans fonts](http://www.carrois.com/fira-3-1/#download) and install them on your system.
-Then configure your Firefox to use them (_Preferences > Content > Fonts & Colors_, then change the default font, and, in the advanced panel, proportional, serif and sans serif preferences).
+* You can download the [Fira Sans fonts](http://www.carrois.com/fira-3-1/#download) and install them on your system.

+* Next, configure your Firefox to use them (_Preferences > Content > Fonts & Colors_ > change the default font.
+Also click
+the _Advanced..._ button and update the _Proportional_, _Serif_ and _Sans-serif_
+font preferences).

 If you use Mulet (see below), this should already be done for you.

 ### What works fine

-In this mode, you can use the DevTools (_CTRL-SHIFT-K_, or _Cmd-Opt-K_ on MacOS X), debug CSS and JavaScript.
-But you can even install Firebug if you prefer.
+In this mode, you can use the DevTools (_CTRL-SHIFT-K_, or _Cmd-Opt-K_ on MacOS
+X) to debug CSS and JavaScript.
+You can also install Firebug if you prefer it.

-If you modify a file in the application direction, you can simply hit the _reload_ button to see the changes.
+If you modify a file in the application directory, you can simply hit the _reload_ button to see the changes.

 ### What doesn't work

-* The application uses some limited mocks for most APIs.
-That means we won't remember anything from previous launches.
+* The application uses some mockups for most APIs.
+That means they won't remember anything from previous launches.
 * The application doesn't run inside Firefox OS.
 That means cross-application communication (eg: activities) doesn't work.
 That also means it can't receive